-- 2.6.6 Disclose information about a pupil to other members of staff on a 'need to know' basis.
-Parental consent may be required. - 2.6.7 Aim to gain consent to share information and be mindful of situations where to do so would place a child at increased risk of harm.
-Information may be shared without consent if a person believes that there is good reason to do so, and that the sharing of information will enhance the safeguarding of a child in a timely manner. - 2.6.8 Record when decisions are made to share or withhold information, who information has been shared with and why.
-(See 'Working Together to Safeguard Children,' July 2018) - 2.6.9 In cases where the 'serious harm test' is met, schools must withhold providing the data in compliance with schools' obligations under the Data Protection Act 2018 and the UK GDPR.
-Where in doubt schools should seek independent legal advice. - 2.6.10 Seek advice about confidentiality from outside agencies if required.
-(See 'Information sharing; Advice for practitioners providing safeguarding services to children, young people, parents and carers,' DfE, July 2018).
+- Disclose information about a pupil to other members of staff on a 'need to know' basis.
+Parental consent may be required. - Aim to gain consent to share information and be mindful of situations where to do so would place a child at increased risk of harm.
+Information may be shared without consent if a person believes that there is good reason to do so, and that the sharing of information will enhance the safeguarding of a child in a timely manner. - Record when decisions are made to share or withhold information, who information has been shared with and why.
+(See 'Working Together to Safeguard Children,' July 2018) - In cases where the 'serious harm test' is met, schools must withhold providing the data in compliance with schools' obligations under the Data Protection Act 2018 and the UK GDPR.
+Where in doubt schools should seek independent legal advice. - Seek advice about confidentiality from outside agencies if required.
+(See 'Information sharing; Advice for practitioners providing safeguarding services to children, young people, parents and carers,' DfE, July 2018). - Ensure that all pupils' files are requested on admission to the College, either from Primary settings or as a mid-year transfer.
+Paper files will be collected by a DSL/DDSL where possible, or will be requested to be sent via recorded and signed for delivery.

-2.7 Communication with Parents/Carers
+Communication with Parents/Carers

-- 2.7.1 Ensure that parents/carers are informed of the responsibility placed on the College and staff in relation to child protection by setting out its duties on the College website. - 2.7.2 Undertake appropriate discussion with parents/carers prior to involvement of another agency unless the circumstances preclude this action. - 2.7.3 Discuss with Children's Social Care if the College believes that notifying parents could place the child or another person at immediate risk of harm or prejudice the prevention or detection of crime.
-(Further guidance on this can be found in the Effective Support for Children and Families in Cambridgeshire and Peterborough). - 2.7.4 Record what discussions have taken place with parents or if a decision has been made not to discuss it with parents, the rationale must be recorded.
+- Ensure that parents/carers are informed of the responsibility placed on the College and staff in relation to child protection by setting out its duties on the College website. - Undertake appropriate discussion with parents/carers prior to involvement of another agency unless the circumstances preclude this action. - Discuss with Children's Social Care if the College believes that notifying parents could place the child or another person at immediate risk of harm or prejudice the prevention or detection of crime.
+(Further guidance on this can be found in the Effective Support for Children and Families in Cambridgeshire and Peterborough).

+Record what discussions have taken place with parents or if a decision has been made not to discuss it with parents, the rationale must be recorded.
 Records may subsequently be disclosable to relevant partner agencies if Child Protection proceedings commence.